 DAVID OGILVY PRINCIPLES: LEADERS NEED A FOUNDATION OF FUNDAMENTALS

-Satisfied employees are key, but we should not overlook how to monitor the effectiveness of the initiatives and resources they use to engage customers and the community.
+Satisfied employees are vital, but we should not overlook how to monitor the effectiveness of the initiatives and resources they use to engage customers and the community.

 Establishing a solid foundation of internal branding is essential to ensure that all businesses activities are in alignment with your mission and objectives.
 Remember, it is more important to have continuity across a brand than flashy tactics.
 Continuity creates trust from all stakeholders.
 Keep these concepts in mind while conducting a brand audit.

-Product Positioning: Product positioning needs to fit in with the overall corporate position.
+Product positioning needs to fit in with the overall corporate position.
 If you are Nike, creating a company “to bring inspiration and innovation to every athlete in the world.”
-They need to be certain that the positioning of each product aligns with this overall purpose.
-Shoes, shirts, sports equipment etc.
+They need to be confident that the positioning of each product aligns with this overall purpose.
+Shoes, shirts, sports equipment, etc.

-Brand Voice: What terminology will you use to convey your message?
-Developing a unique voice is an important part of building a brand.
+What terminology will you use to convey your message?
+Developing a unique voice is an integral part of building a brand.
 Do you have one that exists naturally within your organization?
 Can it be bottled and packaged to your stakeholders?

 By conducting a brand audit on the internal branding aspects, you should be able to see if there is continuity in your approach, and how they relate to your external brand building efforts.

 Once we have established a clear picture of both, we can compare them with data regarding leads, conversions, life-time-value, and other engagement analytics.